nusmodifications/nusmods/api/servers/data/README.md

 ## GraphQL API

-As our new GraphQL APIs are still being worked on and have not been finalized, there are no detailed docs for it.
+As our new GraphQL APIs are still being worked on, have not been finalized and is not live, there are no detailed docs for it.
 You are still welcome to browse through the code and schema.

 ### Initial Setup